spdx/spdx-spec/chapters/4-file-information.md

 **4.4.4** Algorithm: SHA1() is to be used on the file.
 Other algorithms that can be provided optionally include SHA256(), MD5().

-**4.4.5** Data Format: In Tag:Value there are three components, an algorithm identifier (SHA1), a separator (“:”) and a checksum value.
+**4.4.5** Data Format: In `tag:value` there are three components, an algorithm identifier (SHA1), a separator (“:”) and a checksum value.
 The RDF must also contain an algorithm identifier and a checksum value.
 For example, when the algorithm identifier is SHA1, the checksum value should be a 160 bit value represented as 40 lowercase hexadecimal digits.
 For other algorithms, an appropriate number of hexadecimal digits is expected.

 **4.4.6** Tag: `FileChecksum:`